This easy Tofu Nacho Cheese is thick and creamy. Made with silken tofu, spices, salsa, and green chiles, it is loaded with flavor!

 🧾 Ingredients

-- Silken tofu: Adds the creamy texture.
+- Silken tofu (or soft tofu): The key ingredient of this recipe.
+It adds a creamy texture.
 I used silken tofu found in the refrigerated section of the grocery store.
+Silken tofu also works great in Tofu Mac and Cheese.

-- Nutritional yeast: Adds a cheesy taste.
+- Nutritional yeast: Adds a cheesy flavor.
 If you leave it out it won't taste as cheesy.
-You try use store-bought vegan parmesan, although I cannot speak to the results.
+You could use store-bought vegan parmesan, although I cannot speak to the results.

-- Tapioca flour or cornstarch: When I originally posted this recipe I used cornstarch, but found since then that I am intolerant to corn.
+- Tapioca flour (tapioca starch) or cornstarch: When I originally posted this recipe I used cornstarch, but I found since then that I am intolerant to corn.
 You can use either, just note that you'll need twice as much tapioca flour.

 - Green chiles: Adds spice.
 You could leave them out.

-- Salsa: I used a medium chunky salsa.
+- Salsa: An easy way to add a ton of flavor.
+I used a medium chunky salsa.
 Use your favorite or make some homemade Restaurant Style Salsa.

-- Turmeric: Adds color.
+- Turmeric: Adds an orange color.
 You can leave it out.

 - Chili powder, paprika, cumin, cayenne pepper: Adds spice and nacho flavor.
-You could also use taco seaosning.
+You could also use taco seasoning.

 - Salt and pepper: Enhances flavors and adds flavor.